berkley4/ungoogled-chromium-debian/.github/README.md

 --use-vulkan
 --enable-features=vulkan

---disable-vulkan-fallback-to-gl-for-testing
+In the past it appeared that the environment variable VK_ICD_FILENAMES needed to be set, but this no longer appears to be the case.

-In addition, it appears that the environment variable VK_ICD_FILENAMES needs to be set, eg :- VK_ICD_FILENAMES=/usr/share/vulkan/icd.d/intel_icd.x86_64.json chromium
+(eg VK_ICD_FILENAMES=/usr/share/vulkan/icd.d/intel_icd.x86_64.json chromium)

 ___Google Translate___